valohai/docs/source/setup/environments.rst

     * Custom machine with 12 vCPUs, 64GB memory and 1 x NVIDIA Tesla P100
     * Custom machine with  12 vCPUs, 64GB memory and 1 x NVIDIA Tesla V100.

-Valohai also supports running executions in TPU machines in GCP.
+Valohai also supports running executions on TPU machines in GCP.

 ☁️ Microsoft Azure
 ###############################